-The Blogs of Dave Murphy: The Cost of Negotiation
+The Cost of Negotiation

 Is there a cost to negotiating job offers?
 My friend and colleague at TMAC Direct Michael Pietrack recently wrote the following blog addressing this fundamental question in career management.
 This is a topic that we in the recruiting profession consider every day and is worthy of consideration: